What is a TEM Cell? What are its different types? What are its uses?

 In the radiated immunity test, the performance of the DUT when it is subjected to the electric field (E) of specified amplitude (V/m) across the range of frequencies is analyzed.

 TEM cell used for EMI Troubleshooting

-If a product of a manufacturer failed at an EMC test lab and the manufacturer will decide to make modifications to the product design in order to pass the EMC test standard.
+If a product of a manufacturer fails at an EMC test lab then the manufacturer will decide to make modifications to the product design in order to pass the EMC test standard.
 The TEM is a cost-effective tool to test the effect of the modifications (related EMC/EMI performance of the product) at their office rather than use an expensive test lab.
 For example, the TEM cell can be used for debugging the PCB level EMI issues.

 Figure 7: Debugging PCB level issues

 The TEM cell helps to identify unscrupulous/unethical suppliers by analyzing the EMI performance of identical components from different vendors.